munificent/craftinginterpreters/book/hash-tables.md

 instances, or any other key-value pairs that might show up.

 We also sped up testing strings for equality.
 This is nice for when the user does `==` on strings.
-But it's even more critical in a dynamically-typed language like Lox where method calls and instance fields are looked up by name at runtime.
+But it's even more critical in a dynamically typed language like Lox where method calls and instance fields are looked up by name at runtime.
 If testing a string for equality is slow, then that means looking up a method by name is slow.
 And if *that's* slow in your object-oriented language,